 Pricing: Starts at $375/mo

 Procore is a very viable Microsoft Project alternative for many reasons.
-Firstly, it offers a staggering number of integrations with everything from Zapier, to Outlook, and Bridgit Bench.
+Firstly, it offers many integrations with everything from Zapier, to Outlook, and Bridgit Bench.

 #3.
 Workzone